we-shall/C-secure/README.md

 * RFid Sensors

-## People who are concerned about children:
+## People who are concerned about children security:

 1.**Parents:**